Updated May 2019

 Few words are bigger bummers when you travel than “single supplement.”
 But when you’re traveling as a single parent it isn’t just about the supplement, it’s also about losing out on free stays and free meals for kids because you don’t have the requisite number of paying adults.

-Here are the four deals we found for this year for solo parents traveling with their kids.
+Here are the five deals we found for this year for solo parents trying to travel with their kids.

 Best Value: St. Maarten

 The Hotel: The all-inclusive Sonesta Maho Beach Resort.

 The Deal: Rooms start above $300/night and families need to stay for a minimum of three nights.
 The resort has dropped its single- supplement fee.

 Kids 12 and under can stay for free.
 Kids ages 13 to 17 pay $45 per night.
 A parent can bring up to three kids and have a maximum of four people per room for these rates.
 Book with the promo code SPPKG.

 The Details: Of course there is a beach, pool, meals and activities and playground.
 There’s a weekly BBQ beach party and a family movie night with popcorn, candy and drinks.

 Take advantage of the kids club (including some evening sessions) and teen zone to enjoy some “me time” and maybe check out the spa and fitness classes.